p-martinho/Modular.Api.Template/README.md

 The template has a test project for each module and layer.
 The `SharedCore` projects are also tested.
 Some of them are integration tests (for instance, for **Persistence** and **Presentation**), others are unit tests.

-The tests use the [XUnit](https://xunit.net/) as the testing framework and [NSubstitute](https://nsubstitute.github.io/) as the mocking library.
+The tests use the [XUnit](https://xunit.net/) V3 (with the Microsoft Testing Platform V2 enabled) as the testing framework and [NSubstitute](https://nsubstitute.github.io/) as the mocking library.

 The integration tests use a real database, using the [TestContainers](https://dotnet.testcontainers.org/) library (requires **Docker Desktop** running).
 These tests take longer because they need to start the Docker containers.